Don’t Think About IT. That’s Our Job.

 - Launch attacks at major websites or corporate computers using groups of computers

 - Added pop-ups

-Phishing scams are another way for someone to obtain your personal information so they login to your accounts, steal your money and shut down your business.
-They’re usually email based scams, although there’s evidence that these scams can also occur on social media and via IM.
+Phishing scams are another way for someone to obtain your personal information so they can log in to your accounts, steal your money and shut down your business.
+They’re usually email-based scams, although there’s evidence that these scams can also occur on social media, instant message platforms and via text messages.

 Phishing emails are generated by scammers posing as big banks, major websites or even the government entities, such as the IRS.
 As you know, it’s always important to know who emails are coming from before you open them.
 However, when running a business, you have an entire staff who may not be as email savvy.
 The chances of one of these emails being opened down the road increases as your staff increases.

 Anyone with an email has experienced some form of spam.
 Some more than others.
 Some estimates suggest spam makes up about 90% of all sent emails.
 They’re usually sent to sell you a product or service.
 Although sometimes spam can just be used as a cover for phishing scams or viruses.